Understanding Modern Portfolio Theory: Unlocking The Power Of Diversification

 Modern Portfolio Theory primarily focuses on the overall portfolio allocation rather than individual stock selection.
 MPT emphasises diversification across asset classes to reduce risk, rather than trying to identify specific winning stocks.

-Are there alternative approaches to portfolio management apart from Modern Portfolio Theory?
+4. Are there alternative portfolio management approaches besides Modern Portfolio Theory?

 Yes, there are alternative approaches to portfolio management, such as active management strategies or factor-based investing.
 While Modern Portfolio Theory is widely used, investors can explore other strategies that align with their investment objectives and risk preferences.